code-wolf-byte/macropad/README.md

 # What it does

 The project is a macropad that can be used to execute macros or commands on a computer.
 The project is build using <a href="https://www.adafruit.com/product/3775">Feather M0</a> and <a href="https://www.adafruit.com/product/3711">Featherwing OLED</a>.
-The project is build on the <a href="

 # Plan of Action

 <ul>